 Here are some ideas to help bring the spirit of Christ into your home this holiday season with your own Little Lamb from Bethlehem:

-#LighttheWorld might have been the 2016 theme for the Church’s worldwide Christmas celebration last year, but you can still use the format to serve others during Christmas time and bring the Spirit of Christ into your home.
+Use the #LighttheWorld service ideas to serve others during Christmas time and bring the Spirit of Christ into your home.
 Bring the Little Lamb on the service activity or have him to suggest service ideas to your family.
 Click here to view more information about #LighttheWorld.

 2. Create little candy bundles to leave for random people.